glouppe/info8006-introduction-to-ai/lecture5.md

 .kol-1-2[.width-100[![](figures/lec5/dentist-network.svg)]]
 ]

+The dentist's scenario can be modeled as a Bayesian network with four variables, as shown on the right.

 By construction, the topology of the network encodes conditional independence assertions.
-Each variable is independent of its non-descendants given its parents.
-E.g.,
+Each variable is independent of its non-descendants given its parents:
 - $\text{Weather}$ is independent of the other variables.
 - $\text{Toothache}$ and $\text{Catch}$ are conditionally independent given $\text{Cavity}$.